 – McCain has said waterboarding “should

-in the U.S.” but voted
+never be condoned in the U.S.” but voted

-a bill banning the CIA from using torture, specifically including
+against a bill banning the CIA from using torture, specifically including

 waterboarding.